albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # Splitting the FatJAR

-- The FatJAR contains parts that change more frequent than others
+- Some parts of the FatJAR changes less frequently but take up a lot of space

 - The dependencies make for most of the size

-- Splitting the dependencies from the code will create a new layer and take advantage of caching
+- **Solution: Splitting the dependencies from the code by creating a new layer and taking advantage of caching**

-- We will have more than one docker `COPY` instruction, with our application copied last
+[//]: # (We will have more than one docker `COPY` instruction, with our application copied last)

-- Changes to our application will simply require a thinner layer to be created
+[//]: # (- Changes to our application will simply require a thinner layer to be created)

 ---

 # Splitting the FatJAR - Version 1

 .responsive[![Split Dependencies Layers](assets/images/Split Dependencies Layers - V1.png)]

+[//]: # (typo: the layer contains our code without the dependencies, instead of "together without the dependencies")

 ---